 Features

-Other features include crosshair overlays, Shadow Boost, various picture presets and AuraSync RGB lighting.
+Other noteworthy features include crosshair overlays, various picture presets and Shadow Boost (for better visibility in darker games).

 Design & Connectivity